simlay/simlay.github.io/content/posts/2020-08-14-rust-bindgen-objc-support.md

-I got into this rather niche topic because I used to work on a react-native app and found the build system to be too fragile and wanted to have some of the stability that rust has.
-I spent a little bit of time looking at [SSheldon/rust-uikit](https://github.com/SSheldon/rust-uikit) but it became clear that this would be all by hand, too brittle and too much work.
+I got into this rather niche topic because I used to work on a react-native app and found the build system to be too fragile and wanted to have some of the stability that rust offers.
+I spent a little bit of time looking at [SSheldon/rust-uikit](https://github.com/SSheldon/rust-uikit) but it became clear that this would rather manual and still rather brittle.
 So, I stumbled upon the mild objective-c support in rust-bindgen and have been [adding more features since](https://github.com/rust-lang/rust-bindgen/pulls?q=is%3Apr+author%3Asimlay).

-Usage of a objective-c sys crate will be saved for another post though.
+Usage of the uikit-sys crate will be saved for another post.

 # Setting up the project